Hotline: +49 (0) 2741-95800

 When you look at a picture, you want to look at it undisturbed.
 Because hardly anything can be as disturbing as reflections in the glass surface.
 Therefore, glass is of enormous importance in framing.
 It stands between the picture and its viewer.
 Its tasks are manifold, ranging from protection against dust and contact to UV protection for the picture.

 Glass manufacturing techniques are very old and date back to antiquity.
 As early as 1450 BC, glass was melted from quartz rock and plant ash.
 Nowadays, glasses together with their finishing are real high-tech products.
 High-quality anti-reflective glass with interference optics - also known as museum glass - is also becoming increasingly important in the glazing of paintings.
-We took a look at the cards of Groglass, Tru Vue and SCHOTT, Tru Vue.
+We have Groglass and Tru Vue.

 Anti-reflective glass FAQ